 California businesses and property owners have a duty to keep their premises in safe condition.
 If they fail to do so, they can be held liable for any resulting injuries.
 Unfortunately, it can be a challenge for victims to recover full and fair financial compensation through a premises liability claim.

-In California, a person who was injured on someone else’s property – whether the property was owned/managed by a business, an apartment complex, a private homeowner, or a government entity – may be entitled to financial compensation for their damages.
+Under California premises liability laws a person who was injured on someone else’s property – whether the property was owned/managed by a business, an apartment complex, a private homeowner, or a government entity – may be entitled to financial compensation for their damages.
 Indeed, negligent property owners can be held financially responsible for injuries through a premises liability claim.
-Our legal team highlights the key things you need to know about California’s premises liability laws.
+Our legal team highlights the key things you need to know about California premises liability laws.

 According to data provided by the California Department of Forestry and Fire Protection (CAL FIRE), 2017 was the most destructive year on record for wildfires in the state.
 In all, 9,133 reported wildfires raged, burning more than 1.2 million acres of land across California.
 Many structures were damaged throughout the state, with North Bay Fires hitting the northern part of the state in October, and Southern California facing severe wildfires in December.